Collaborating Political Parties: History

 On December 23, 2021, the ALP Executive Committee held a meeting where they deliberated on the issue of leaving the CPP.
 The committee voted to withdraw from the alliance.
 The ALP also noted it would seek legal action in regard to the alleged tampering of the CPP framework document.
 On February 16, 2022, Boakai announced the withdrawal of the UP from the CPP.
-In March 2022, the faction of the LP under Senator Karnga-Lawrence broke from the CPP.
+In March 2022, the faction of the LP under the party's Political Leader Karnga-Lawrence broke from the CPP.
 LP chairman Musa Bility remained loyal to the CPP.
 While Karnga-Lawrence's faction was larger, Bility as chairman had legal title over the party.
 All parties and leaders which left the CPP retained the accusation against Cummings of altering the framework document.
 The legal case brought against Cummings by the ALP and UP was later dropped by state prosecutors due to lack of evidence.

-In August 2023, the ANC and Bility's faction of the LP approved a revised version of the framework document.
+In August 2022, the ANC and Bility's faction of the LP approved a revised version of the framework document.
 Cummings was unanimously endorsed as standard bearer of the CPP.
-Cummings selected the LP's Charlyne Brumskine as his running mate in May 2023.
+Bility was named chairman of the CPP.
+Cummings selected the LP's Charlyne Brumskine as his running mate in May 2023, ahead of that year's presidential election.
 The CPP presidential ticket won 29,613 votes, 1.61% of the total.
 The CPP expressed doubt in the results of the 2023 president election, calling for an examination into the matter.
 Instead of supporting either Weah or Boakai in the subsequent run-off election, the CPP sent a 12-point agenda to both candidates as a condition for the CPP's endorsement.
 The CPP saw no victories in the 2023 Senate election.
 In the House elections, the CPP saw six victories in total.
 They won the following districts: Grand Bassa-5, Grand Kru-1, Maryland-2, Montserrado-1, Nimba-2, and Nimba-7.

 In April 2024, the CPP held a ceremony, officiating the dissolution of the political alliance.